Dee68/pp5/README.md

 ![Sign Up Ajax](media/readme/register_ajax.png)

-A registererd user can login with either a username or an email
+A registererd user can login with his/her a username and password

 ![Login](media/readme/login.png)